calvinyusno2359/MatchMakingAlgorithm/README.md

 The following image summarizes the seven-step process:

 ![Overview Image](/images/overview.jpg)

-You may test it yourself by going to this website: http://match-made-on-rainbow.herokuapp.com/

 ## The Routing Algorithm
 The algorithm treats User `tags` and Agent `skills` as vectors and attempt to find their similarity score.
 Then, it...